Gauge (firearms): Gauges in use

-The six most common shotgun gauges, in descending order of size, are the 10 gauge, 12 gauge, 16 gauge, 20 gauge, 28 gauge, and .410 bore.
-By far, the most popular is the 12 gauge, particularly in the United States.
-The 20-gauge shotgun is the next most popular size, and is popular for upland game hunting.
-The next most popular sizes are the .410 bore and the 28 gauge.
-The least popular sizes are the 10 gauge and the 16 gauge; while far less common than the other four gauges, they are still commercially available.
+Shotgun gauges still in modern production include, in descending order of size, 10 gauge, 12 gauge, 16 gauge, 20 gauge, 24 gauge, 28 gauge, 32 gauge (sometimes called 14 millimeter or 32 bore), and .410 bore.
+By far, the most popular is the 12 gauge, followed by 20 gauge, particularly in the United States.

-Shotguns and shells exceeding 10 gauge, such as the 8 gauge, 6 gauge, 4 gauge, and 2 gauge are historically important in the United Kingdom and elsewhere in mainland Europe.
-Today, they are rarely manufactured.
+Shotguns and shells exceeding 10 gauge, such as the 8 gauge, 7 gauge, 6 gauge, 4 gauge, 3 gauge and 2 gauge, are historically important in the United Kingdom and elsewhere in mainland Europe.
+Today, they are almost exclusively made by custom order or handloaders.
 These shells are usually black powder paper or brass cartridges, as opposed to modern smokeless powder plastic or wax cartridges.

 The 18-, 15-, 11-, 6-, 3-, and 2-gauge shells are the rarest of all; owners of these types of rare shotguns will usually have their ammunition custom-loaded by a specialist in rare and custom bores.
 The 14 gauge has not been loaded in the United States since the early 20th century, although the 2+9/16 in hull is still made in France.
-The very small 24 and 32 gauges are still produced and used in some European and South American countries.
+The smaller 24 and 32 gauges are still produced and used in some European and South American countries and are commonly available for purchase via most online ammunition vendors in the United States.
 Punt guns, which use very large shells, are rarely encountered.